New York, New Jersey, Pennsylvania (inactive)

 Fellow, American Bar Foundation

-Memberships: American Bar Association, New York State Bar Association, and the Defense Research Institute.
+Memberships: American Bar Association, New York State Bar Association.

 Martindale-Hubbell av rated

-For 27 years, my practice has focused on the defense of products liability suits, with an emphasis on the scientific and medico-legal issues that often dominate such cases.
-I have tried over 40 cases, and over 12 Daubert hearings.
+For over 30 years, my practice has focused on the defense of products liability suits, with an emphasis on the scientific and medico-legal issues that often dominate such cases.
+I have tried over 50 cases, and over 12 Daubert hearings.
 I have briefed and argued appeals in New Jersey, Pennsylvania, Oregon, and New York, as well as in the U.S. Court of Appeals.
 My trials, hearings, and appeals have been in cases involving prescription and over-the-counter medications, medical devices, and exposures to toxic substances from products and environmental sources.
-I teach a course in statistics in the law, at the Columbia Law School.
+I teach a course in probability and statistics in the law, at the Columbia Law School.

-For the last 15 years, I have been involved in a diverse pharmaceutical products liability practice.
+For over 20 years, I have been involved in a diverse pharmaceutical products liability practice.
 Some of the more prominent cases in which I have been involved include hormone therapy, PPA, Rezulin and other oral anti-diabetic medications, anti-depressants, and silicone gel.

 Hormone Therapy Litigation